 Youth Gain Real Work Experience And Develop New Skills

-WINDSOR, ON, Sept.
-4 /CNW/ - One hundred and ninety-four youth from
+LONDON, ON, Aug.
+29 /CNW/ - One hundred and seventy-five youth from

-underserved Windsor communities gained valuable skills and work experience as
+underserved London communities gained valuable skills and work experience as

-part of the McGuinty government's Summer Jobs for Youth Program, Essex MPP
+part of the McGuinty government's Summer Jobs for Youth Program, London North

 Services Mary Anne Chambers.

-Crozier.
-"Through this program, youth are given positive options to improve
+Jobs for Youth Program, youth in London are given positive options to improve

-"These young people in Windsor's underserved communities may have been
+"These young people in London's underserved communities may have been

 without employment this summer had it not been for our Summer Jobs for Youth

-Program," said Windsor-Tecumseh MPP and Ministry of Energy Dwight Duncan.
+Program," said Elgin-Middlesex-London MPP and Minister of Labour Steve Peters.

 "This program not only provides employment, it also prepares young people to